-As part of the complaint handling process, where a complaint is not amicably resolved, or is not deemed suitable for amicable resolution, the DPC will prepare a draft decision in accordance with the procedure provided for in Article 608 of the GDPR.
-In total, to date, nine draft Article 60 decisions have been circulated by the DPC, including draft decisions in both complaint based and own volition inquiries.
-In addition, a large number of DPC inquiries have now reached a very advanced stage in the preparation of draft decisions for the Article 60 procedure.
-Further detail on the status of these inquiries is provided in the DPC's Annual Report for 2021 (pages 60 - 64)9.
+In total, to date, the DPC has concluded 89 cases under the EDPB's guidelines for Article 60 draft decisions.
+A large number of further DPC inquiries have now reached a very advanced stage in the preparation of draft decisions for the Article 60 procedure.
+Further detail on the status of these inquiries is provided in the DPC's Annual Report for 2021 (pages 60 - 64)8.